Spring Allergy Season: Natural & Effective Ways to Prepare

 2. Monitor Local Pollen Counts

-A good way to know when spring allergies are starting soon in your area is to check the pollen count in your city.
+A good way to know when spring allergies are starting soon in your area is to look up the pollen count in your city.
 By keeping up with the daily pollen count, you’ll be able to address your spring allergies before symptoms begin.

 3. Use Indoor Air Filters